-Passenger boats may be unsafe, including ferries and small crafts traveling between islands.
+Passenger boats may be unsafe, including ferries traveling between islands.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.

+Basic safety standards for recreational water activities (including scuba diving, snorkeling, jet-skiing, rafting, and kayaking) may not be in place.
 Rent water sports equipment from reputable operators.
-Scuba dive only with personnel certified by PADI or NAUI and use equipment only from PADI- or NAUI-certified dive operators.
+Scuba dive only with personnel certified by PADI or

+NAUI, and use equipment only from PADI- or NAUI-certified dive operators.